How to tune SQL in a MySQL system: Find bottlenecks

 slowlog and outputs heavy SQL.

-This allows you to output SQL that took a certain amount of time to the log.
+This allows you to output SQL that takes more than a certain amount of time to the log.

-long_query_time The reason is that long_query_time can be set in units of 0.1 seconds, but setting it to 0.1 seconds may result in a large amount of output, so
+a long_query_time This is because long_query_time can be set in 0.1 second increments, but setting it to 0.1 seconds can result in a large amount of output, so it

-If you only set global, the settings will be returned after rebooting, so add it to the config file.
+If you only use "set global", the setting will be reset when you restart your computer, so you need to add it to the configuration file.

-If you do not specify a file path, the output will be in the data directory.
+If you do not specify a file path, the data will be output to the data directory

 $ ll /var/lib/mysql/ mysql-slow.log